High-Value Watch Packaging: 2026 Luxury Watch Shipping Guide

 ☁️ Compressed internal calibration

 Fill any internal gaps with tissue paper.
-There should be no movement once the box is closed.
+There should be no gaps once the case is closed.

 5.

-Wrap the case in 3 layers of 10mm bubble wrap.
-Secure with reinforced adhesive tape.
+Wrap the box in three crisscrossed layers of 10mm bubble wrap.
+Secure with reinforced tape.

 6.

-Place the case in triple-wall cardboard.
-Allow a margin of 3 to 5 cm on all sides.
+Place the box in a triple-wall corrugated cardboard box.
+Leave a 3- to 5-centimeter margin on all sides.

 Essential for absorbing impacts.